Somewhere in the Caribbean, Natural Girl realizes she has been in a toxic relationship for too long and decides it's time for a long overdue break-up.

 The project will also contribute to forest cover rehabilitation over degraded areas and foster conservation of existing forests to maintain the integrity of ecosystem services over the College Street Ghaut watershed in St Kitts and across the eastern landscapes in Nevis where the majority of land degradation associated with quarrying is occurring.
 Further downstream, impacted mangroves and wetlands will also be restored.
 Through on-site land and forest cover investments at various sites within the target watershed areas on both islands, it is expected that an estimated 13,169.5 equivalent tonnes of CO2 over the life of the project, or an average of 2,633.9 tCO2eqv/year, will be sequestered.

-The St. Kitts & Nevis Project was officially launched on 26 February 2019 and is being implemented over a four-year period.
+The St. Kitts & Nevis Project was officially launched on 26 February 2019 and is being implemented over a three-year period.
 The Launch was attended by representatives of various departments of government on both St. Kitts and Nevis, as well as NGOs, statutory bodies, civil society, private sector and the media.
-The Project’s First Steering Committee meeting took place on 9 March 2019 and the Annual Work Plan for the first year of project implementation was endorsed.
+The Project’s first and second Steering Committee meetings took place in March and November 2019, at which time the Annual Work Plans for the first and second year of project implementation were endorsed.

 Please click here to download the Saint Kitts & Nevis National sub-Project Background document.